Design infringement: Testing infringement

 Infringement of a registered design can be identified through ‘the eyes of an ordinary observer’ test.
 This means that the appearance of an accused design is seen to be an infringement, if the design is significantly similar, and one may purchase the accused design product thinking that it is the patented design.
 This test is based on an ordinary observer being familiar with a product and being able to distinguish between the registered design and prior art designs.
 The case of Egyptian Goddess Inc. v Swisa Inc. was key in adopting the ordinary observer test.
 The Court found that for a design to be infringed, the accused design must have appropriated the registered design.
 The infringement lies within the similarity between the designs what is distinguished from the prior art base.
 In assessing the overall similarity of designs, for example, s19 of the Designs Act 2003 (Cth) provides a list of factors to consider in testing infringement.
 This includes understanding the differences between designs rather than emphasising the similarities.
 More weight must be given to the similarities between two designs.
 If one aspect of a design is substantially similar, weight must be given to the importance of that aspect of the design.
-Here a three-way visual comparison test can be useful.

 The decision maker must further take the point of view from the standard of a person who is familiar with the products, the informed user.
 The ‘informed user’ test can also be used to identify an infringement of a registered or unregistered design.
-An informed user can range from a consumer to an sectoral expert with technical proficiency.
-The user will be able to notice small difference between design, and can be seen as particularly observant having had a personal experience with, or key knowledge of the product.
+An informed user can range from a consumer to a sectoral expert with technical proficiency.
+The user will be able to notice small difference between design and can be seen as particularly observant having had a personal experience with, or key knowledge of the product.
 The informed user should not always be an expert of consumer to be the test in all cases.
 The selected informed user must be a person who has significant familiarity with the product's appearance, use and nature.

 Audiences

 Within design and patent law, experts are seen to be the primary decision makers in assessing the similarities and differences of designs.
-As infringement is judged from different audiences of the design, e.g. consumers and experts, the motivations for infringement are distinguished.
+As infringement is judged from different audiences of the design, e.g., consumers and experts, the motivations for infringement are distinguished.
 Consumers note accused designs to be substitutes where they function in similar ways.
 To consumers the designs would be interchangeable.

 The test for infringement of a design patent draws much more from trademark than from patent law.
 As the test evokes an audience of reasonable purchasers of the design or product, similar to that of the trademark test.
 As mentioned, infringement is judged “in the eye of an ordinary observer”.
 From this, the audience for the test of infringement is an ordinary observer who is placed in the position to determine the similarities of the designs.